nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

-Use case resumes from step 4.
+Use case resumes from Step 4.

 **Use case 9: View a lesson's details**

-Precondition: The lesson (that contains the details) currently exists in TutorAid.
+Pre-condition: The lesson (that contains the details) currently exists in TutorAid.

 **MSS**